waieez/Blog/async/EventLoop.md

 ###Callback Hell

-Now that we understand the basics of how Javascript works, we can see why this callback pattern is so common when writing in Javascript.
+Now that we understand the basics of how Javascript works, we can see why this callback pattern is so common when dealing with async Javascript.

 ```javascript
 asyncOne(input, function (err, resultA) {